Honda Civic (ninth generation): Si

-The ninth-generation Civic SI was available as a coupe and as a sedan.
-It is powered by a new 2.4-liter K-Series (K24Z7) inline-four engine which has increased displacement through longer piston stroke than the K20Z3 from the eighth generation Civic Si, yet the K24Z7 retains the 11.0:1 compression used in the K20Z3.
+The ninth-generation Civic Si was available as a coupe and as a sedan.
+It is powered by a new 2.4-litre K-Series (K24Z7) inline-four engine which has increased displacement through longer piston stroke than the K20Z3 from the eighth generation Civic Si, yet the K24Z7 retains the 11.0:1 compression used in the K20Z3.
 It produces 201 hp and 170 lbft of torque.
 Honda retuned the exhaust system in early 2014, increasing the output to 205 hp and 174 lbft of torque.

 The redline of the K24Z7 is 7,000 rpm with a fuel cut at 7,200 rpm.
 A 6-speed manual transmission with a helical LSD (Limited Slip Differential) was offered as the only available transmission option for the Civic Si.
 The wing spoilers are different from the 8th generation, and the interior of the car received slight updates with the addition of a rev limit indicator and a power meter displayed in the new i-MID (intelligent Multi-Information Display).
 Sway bars have been changed to F18mm/R15mm from the F28mm/R17mm in eighth generation.
 The chassis is also more rigid, and the curb weight is slightly lower than the eighth generation.
 The Civic Si achieves an EPA-estimated highway fuel economy of 31 mpgus, an increase of 2 mpgus.

 In 2012, Honda recalled 50,000 2012 Civics because the process required during assembly to seat the driver's side driveshaft and set the retaining clip was not completed.

 Other markets

-Chinese models went on sale on October 29, 2011.
+Chinese models went on sale on 29 October 2011.
 Early models include a choice of two engines: 1.8-litre and 2.0-litre; 5-speed manual (1.8 EXi), 5-speed automatic (1.8 EXi, 1.8 VTi) or 5-speed tiptronic transmission (2.0 Type-S) and navigation system for 1.8 VTi and 2.0 Type-S.

 Starting from September 2015, models for the Turkish market were available with factory converted LPG version with the commencement of a new LPG-only assembly line in Honda's Turkey plant.
 Turkish models had been available with dealer-installed LPG conversion since 2011.

-In Pakistan, Honda Atlas had launched the ninth generation Civic in the mid-September 2012 for the 2013 model year.
+In Pakistan, Honda Atlas launched the ninth generation Civic in mid-September 2012 for the 2013 model year.

 In the Philippines, the ninth generation Civic was initially launched in early 2012 and sold in four variants: 1.8 S, 1.8 E, 1.8 EXi, and 2.0 EL.
 In 2014, Honda Philippines unveiled a facelift version of the Civic that includes a redesigned front grille.